-The life story of the German Franciscan priest, Fr.
-Gereon Goldmann, is one for the ages.
-Some of his tales of miraculous escapes from certain death, victory in the face of overwhelming odds, and the power of faith and prayer are so extraordinary that one must see them in the perspective of a whole life to believe that they actually happened.
+Some of his tales of miraculous escapes from certain death, survival in the face of overwhelming odds, and the power of faith and prayer are so extraordinary that one must see them in the context of his whole life to believe they actually happened.

 Father Goldmann (1916-2003)

-It would be impossible to recount the many details of Father’s 300-page autobiography here and do justice to them, but certain elements of his life’s story form the background to the extraordinary account of the nun and the Nazi that follows.
+It’s not possible to recount the details of Father’s 300-page autobiography here, but I’ll give you a thumbnail sketch of his life’s story which forms the background of the incredible tale of The Nun and the Nazi below.

-Father grew up in a devout Catholic family of seven boys and lost his mother when he was seven.
-Despite that, he had a happy childhood and entered the Franciscan community when he was 17.
-At age 22 he and 200 other seminarians were drafted into Hitler’s army.
+Father Goldmann grew up in a devout Catholic family of seven boys.
+He lost his mother when he was seven, but despite that, he had a happy childhood and entered the Franciscan community when he was 17.
+At age 22, he and 200 other seminarians were drafted into Hitler’s army.

-Despite much harassment, ridicule and persecution, Goldmann always defended the Catholic Church and its teaching.
-At one point, however, he and ten other seminarians were ordered to renounce their Catholic faith and sign a pledge that they would never set foot in a Catholic church again.
+Despite much harassment, ridicule and persecution for his faith, Goldmann always defended the Catholic Church and its teaching.
+At one point, he and ten other seminarians were ordered to renounce their Catholic faith and sign a pledge that they would never set foot in a Catholic church again.

-All but one of the young men adamantly refused, fully understanding that their refusal could lead to court martial.
-Instead, he and the others were immediately sent to the dreaded Russian Front where almost certain death awaited them.
-Goldmann survived that experience, which was one of several harrowing near death experiences he recounts in the book.
+All but one of the young men adamantly refused to do so, fully aware that their refusal could lead to their court martial.
+Instead, they were all immediately sent to the dreaded Russian Front where almost certain death awaited them.
+Goldmann survived that experience too, which was one of several harrowing near death experiences he recounts in the book.

-Incredibly, while he was still serving in Hitler’s army in Italy during the Second World War, he received a personal dispensation from Pope Pius XII authorizing his ordination to the Catholic priesthood even though he had not completed his studies for Holy Orders!
+Then, while he was still serving in Hitler’s army in Italy, he received a personal dispensation from Pope Pius XII authorizing his ordination to the Catholic priesthood even though he had not completed his studies for Holy Orders!
+Hard to believe, I know, but the need for priests was great.

-Father remained as an army chaplain for the duration of the war and afterwards was sent to North Africa to serve in the desolate German POW camps there.
-His service in a French-run camp in Morocco is the setting for the following story.
+After ordination, Father remained as an army chaplain for the duration of the war and afterwards was sent to North Africa to serve in the atrocious German POW camps there.
+His service in a French-run camp in Morocco is the setting for the story below.

 While there, Fr.
-Goldmann met a fierce French nun named Sister Jeanne in the desert outside the city of Khenifra.
-What follows is a tale of extraordinary sacrifice and generosity as told in his autobiography (reprinted with permission):
+Goldmann met an intrepid French nun named Sister Jeanne who lived in the desert outside the city of Khenifra.
+What follows, in his own words, is a tale of this nun’s extraordinary self-sacrifice and generosity that had unbelievable results.

 The first time I came into her solitude — it was soon after I became chaplain in the Nazi camp – was at a time when I had lost all courage to go on because of the extreme opposition and persecution I suffered, while making no progress that I could see.
 When I told her that I was thinking of going to another camp where the work would be easier and more satisfying, she told me almost fiercely that I was to return to the Nazi camp.